Iterative Detection and Decoding for Multiuser MIMO Systems with Low Resolution Precoding and PSK Modulation: System Model

 \section{System Model}

-This study considers a single-cell Multiuser MIMO downlink system in which the base station (BS) has perfect channel state information (CSI) and is equipped with $B$ transmitting antennas which serves $K$ single antenna users as illustrated by Fig.~\ref{fig:system_model}.
+This study considers a single-cell Multiuser MIMO DL system in which the BS has perfect channel state information (CSI) and is equipped with $B$ transmitting antennas which serves $K$ single antenna users as illustrated by Fig.~\ref{fig:system_model}.